Tandoan19/SONNET/README.md

 </tr>
 </table>

-Type of each nuclear is represented by the color: <br />
+Type of each nucleus is represented by the color: <br />
 - Pink for Epithelial. <br />
 - Yellow for Lymphocyte. <br />
 - Blue for Miscellaneous. <br />